Tyrrell Racing: Legacy

 The Minardi 2-seater F1 cars are modifications of the 1998 Tyrrell 026 design, most noticeable in the distinctive shape of the nose of the car.
 These cars still run in demos today, most recently as demo cars during the launch of the Yas Marina Circuit.

 The Tyrrell P34 was considered as one of the most unique and innovative race cars ever made due to its six wheel configuration.
 Several other teams attempted to use this wheel configuration including March and Williams.

 Ken Tyrrell died of cancer on 25 August 2001 at the age of 77.

+Modern Day Team Tyrrell

+Bob Tyrrell continued to manage Tyrrell as a going concern, maintaining the trademarks globally and managing licensing activities under Tyrrell Promotions Limited, focused on model cars, artwork, and gaming and sim-racing.
+The Tyrrell brand and all associated rights were sold to a new private owner in 2023.

+The new owner is set to bring the name back as an historic racing team, and has confirmed Team Tyrrell will be racing at the 2026 Monaco Historic.